San Francisco and San Mateo Electric Railway: United Railroads of San Francisco

 In 1901, the company was sold once more to the "Baltimore Syndicate", a group of East Coast investors looking to purchase a number of Bay Area railways; their stated intent was to build the line as far south as San Jose, and they promised to build to the city of San Mateo within a year.
 In 1902, these companies all merged to form the United Railroads of San Francisco (URR).
 The URR then quickly built out the line 10.635 mile to San Mateo which was operational on December 31, 1902.
+The extension was largely adjacent to the Southern Pacific Railroad mainline.
 Nineteen new motor cars, numbered 1225 to 1244 went into service on the new line on September 7, 1903.

 As URR struggled to rebuild after the 1906 San Francisco earthquake, a shortage of motor cars resulted from conversion of former cable car lines to electric power.
 The Philadelphia and Western Railroad had ordered twelve 52 ft motor cars from the Saint Louis Car Company; but these cars were sold to URR when the original purchaser couldn't pay for them.
 These 300 HP cars were promptly put into service on the San Mateo line where they became known as the Big Subs.
 Their size became a problem as the streets they used became congested with automobiles, and they required too much power on hills.
 The Big Subs were retired in 1923; and the cars built in 1903 were modernized with electric heaters and deeply cushioned leather seats to continue service until this route was abandoned.

 In 1908, the Southern Pacific Railroad purchased the Santa Clara Interurban Railway Company, which had built an electric railway system in Palo Alto and owned a right-of-way between the cities of San Mateo and Santa Clara.
-The SP announced they would build out the remainder of the right-of-way first as an electric passenger railroad, then extend it to San Francisco via the branch line that had fallen into disuse after the completion of the Bayshore Cutoff, competing with the SF&SM Electric Railway.
+The SP announced they would build out the remainder of the right-of-way first as an electric passenger railroad, then extend it to San Francisco via the Ocean View Branch (which was lightly used after the 1907 completion of the Bayshore Cutoff) competing with the SF&SM Electric Railway.
 SP formed the Peninsular Railway Company in 1909, merging the former Santa Clara Interurban with the Peninsular Railroad and San Jose & Los Gatos Interurban Railway, but the line was never extended north of Palo Alto into San Mateo County.